siddique-0/siddique-0/README.md

-# 👋 Hi, I'm {Your Name}
+# 👋 Hi, I'm {Abubakar Siddiq Ibrahim}

-🚀 {I am new to coding/programming i want to be a software engineer and a full-stac developer mostly frontend though .
-AI Enthusiast;
-also love ai and want to start ai engineering}
+🚀 {I am 14 years old , new to coding/programming i want to be a software engineer and a full-stac developer mostly frontend though.
+AI Enthusiast; also love ai and want to main ai engineering}

 ---